bcpierce00/unison/.github/ISSUE_TEMPLATE/defect.md

 # Meta

-Bug reports must be minimal, as described in the wiki page.
+Bug reports must be about a minimized configuration, as described in the wiki page.

 People filing bug reports will be expected to follow up and perhaps test proposed fixes.